cesaro/dpu-cav18-exp/doc/3-section-6.1.md

 ```sh
 make sec6.1-table1
 ```
-This will execute the script ``run-table1.sh`` in the folder `script/`, which in turn will generate a folder  `logs.XXXXX` (XXXXX is the date time of running moment) inside of the folder ``sec6.1-table1`` with multiple log files.
+This will execute the script `script/run-table1.sh` , which in turn will generate a folder  `logs.XXXXX` (XXXXX is the date time of running moment) inside of the folder `sec6.1-table1` with multiple log files.
 It also creates a folder `logs` with files linked to those in the latest folder `logs.XXXXX`.
 In the folder `logs`, for each benchmarks with a pair of parameters, we will find one information files (file `.i`), multiple `.txt` files where each corresponds one DPU running of the benchmark with a *k-partial algorithm* (k=0,1,2,3) and one `.txt` file for Nidhugg running on the benchmark.